dora-rs/dora-lerobot/robots/alexk_lcr/README.md

 dora start ./robots/alexk_lcr/graphs/mono_teleop_real.yml
 ```

-- `bi_teleop.yml`: A simple teleoperation pipeline that allows you to control two follower arm using two leader arm
+- `bi_teleop_real.yml`: A simple real tele operation pipeline that allows you to control two follower arm using two
+  leader arm
   (left and right).
 It does not record the episodes, so you don't need to have a camera.

-You must configure the arms, retrieve the device port, and modify the file `bi_teleop.yml` to set the correct
+You must configure the arms, retrieve the device port, and modify the file `bi_teleop_real.yml` to set the correct
-environment variables. (e.g. `PORT`, `HOMING_OFFSETS`, `INVERTED`)
+environment variables. (e.g. `PORT`, `OFFSETS`, `DRIVE_MODES`)

 ```bash
 cd dora-dora_lerobot/